ZacharyGodfrey/personal-site/src/pages/index.md

 :wave: **Hey, I'm Zach.** I'm a Senior Software Engineer at [The Knot](https://theknot.com).

-I'm also a husband and father and a competitive axe thrower.
+I'm also a husband, father, and competitive axe thrower.

 card)